shaik1201/TodoApp_flask_with_mongodb/README.md

 # Todo_app_flask

-A simple Todo list app using flask on the backend.
+A simple Todo list app using flask and mongodb on the backend.

 Explainations to some of the important things: